-Likewise, there are more doctors, physiotherapists, osteopaths, chiropractors, myotherapists, remedial massage therapists, acupuncturists, podiatrists, Alexander Technique therapists, Feldenkrais practitioners, dietitians/nutritionists and naturopaths per capita than ever.1 And yet, the number of people getting scans, taking pain medication and having joint replacements, PRP injections and cortisone injections has never been higher.2
+Likewise, there are more doctors, physiotherapists, osteopaths, chiropractors, myotherapists, remedial massage therapists, acupuncturists, podiatrists, Alexander Technique therapists, Feldenkrais practitioners, dietitians/nutritionists and naturopaths per capita than ever.
+And yet, the number of people getting scans, taking pain medication and having joint replacements, PRP injections, and cortisone injections have never been higher.

 Take note as you drive or walk around any suburb and you will find a plethora of health-care places.
 Anyone would think that we are the sickest, most in pain, most dysfunctional generation of people, ever.

 What is going on?
-Despite these so called health advances, the incidence of physical and mental illness and injury is not improving.3
+Despite these so-called health advances, the incidence of physical and mental illness and injury is not improving.

 Often, we are left with the impression that tissues and structures have magically healed.
 And it leads to the logical conclusion that we should also expect the same miraculous cure if we get injured.

 Implied in this myth is that pain is the enemy.
-Pain medications, injections and even surgery tend to give the sense that pain must be avoided at all costs.
+Pain medications, injections, and even surgery tend to give the sense that pain must be avoided at all costs.
 And yet, legitimate pain is an essential aspect of healing.
 Why?
-Because legitimate pain, or pain that is logical, reasonable and purposeful, changes behaviour, in a positive way that facilitates healing.
-In fact, there is no more potent changer of behaviour than pain.
+Because legitimate pain, or pain that is logical, reasonable and purposeful, changes behavior, in a positive way that facilitates healing.
+In fact, there is no more potent changer of behavior than pain.

 Legitimate pain is like the warning lights on your car dash-board.
 Like these warning lights, legitimate pain indicates that something may be wrong.
-With your car you know that if you keep driving you risk doing major damage to your car.
+With your car, you know that if you keep driving you to risk doing major damage to your car.

 Understand that the longer that you have had your problem and the more severe that it is, then generally the longer that it may take to get better.

-Hence, it is probably unrealistic to expect that if you have had your pain for longer than 3 weeks or longer, that it going to be better in one or two sessions.
-The reason is that not only has your injury not healed, but your body, brain (neural pathways) and even the way that you live, have already begun to adapt to your injury.
+Hence, it is probably unrealistic to expect that if you have had your pain for longer than 3 weeks or longer, that is going to be better in one or two sessions.
+The reason is that not only has your injury not healed but your body, brain (neural pathways) and even the way that you live, have already begun to adapt to your injury.

 In addition, treatment needs to be intense enough to create and reinforce a positive change.
 Even if you are seen for one hour a week, there are 167 other hours where the pressures of life can so easily undo all the benefits of your treatment.